dmbrownlee/demo/networkplus/labfiles/lab12-1/README.md

 - A.4.
 What are the correct ICMPv6 types for these two packet types?

-**How does Router solicitation and Router advertisement allow an IPv6 host to automatically discover what the network it's connected to and then configure a usable IP address?**
+**How do Router solicitation and Router advertisement allow an IPv6 host to automatically discover what the network it's connected to and then configure a usable IP address?**

 The host begins by sending out a multicast router solicitation to any routers who are currently on that network segment so that the host can get the information it needs about that network.
 The router responds by sending out a multicast router advertisement to all the nodes on the network.
 Even if there's no router solicitation, a router will still periodically send out router advertisements onto the network to advertise its presence and the information for the network.